"I appreciate your events so much–they are thoughtful, sane, and restore the soul!"

 See Events & Programs for information on our upcoming programs.
 We look forward to seeing you then.
 Use the Contact Us form for information on our collection.

-If you will be in downtown Chicago and would like to visit the Swedenborg Library, we are open Wednesday and Friday afternoons from 1:00-5:00 pm, Thursday afternoons prior to programs, and by appointment.
+If you will be in downtown Chicago and would like to visit the Swedenborg Library, we are open Wednesday and Friday afternoons from 1:00-5:00 pm, and by appointment.
 Click on the Calendar link in the top left column for our hours and schedule.

 For more info on upcoming programs, click on the "upcoming events" bar in the left-hand column.